 FCCSB and the Environment

 We take Creation Care seriously!
-With the help of our Green Team, we live into our Faith Statement: “We honor the sacredness of creation by working to heal the earth and preserve its resources for future generations.”
+We live into our Faith Statement: “We honor the sacredness of creation by working to heal the earth and preserve its resources for future generations.”
 Everyone is invited to share in the planning and participating in “green” activities.

 UCC and the Creation Care Challenge